Hexaquark

 In particle physics, hexaquarks, alternatively known as sexaquarks, are a large family of hypothetical particles, each particle consisting of six quarks or antiquarks of any flavours.
 Six constituent quarks in any of several combinations could yield a colour charge of zero; for example a hexaquark might contain either six quarks, resembling two baryons bound together (a dibaryon), or three quarks and three antiquarks.
 Once formed, dibaryons are predicted to be fairly stable by the standards of particle physics.

+Notably, the deuteron was detected in 1932 by Urey, Brickwedde, and Murphy, making this the first dibaryon detection.
+The deuteron is similar to a hydrogen nucleus in that it is formed of one neutron and one proton.

 A number of experiments have been suggested to detect dibaryon decays and interactions.
 In the 1990s, several candidate dibaryon decays were observed but they were not confirmed.